keenanromain/AWS-CLF-C02-Study-Guide/README.md

 LocalZones places AWS compute, storage, databases, and other services closer to end users to run latency-sensitive applications.
 It extends your VPC to more physical locations.

+*CloudWatch*

+- CloudWatch Metrics provides metrics for every service in AWS.
+A metric is a variable to monitor in order to have relevant insights into the ongoing performance of your services.
+Metrics have timestamps as part of the data it provides.
+Using CloudWatch, you can create dashboards in order to get a visual representation of your statistics.
+- CloudWatch Alarms provide alarms that can be triggered to send you a notification based on certain metrics such as failures.
+Automated actions based on CloudWatch Alarms include self-mitigation efforts such as scaling servers when needed, informing human stakeholders through SNS topic publications, or automated EC2 actions such as stopping, starting, or restaring a server.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.